daniellearsenault/parse_msfasta_to_singles/README.md

 # parse_msfasta_to_singles
-Parse a multiple sequence fasta file into individual fasta files for each entry
+Shell script to parse a multiple sequence fasta file into individual fasta files for each entry